JakubGrzywala-TomTom/Incident_ranking_function/README.md

 * score value connected to certain category in input .json file
 <br><br><br>
 ### 3.7.
 CCP -> destination line distance score
-Output ranges from 1 to negative values, depends on distance.
+Formula is: `1 - (distance / buffer around line in km)` Output ranges from 1 to negative values, depends on distance and what buffer is given.
 Does not work like filter.
 Bigger the distance between incident end and ccp-dest line, smaller the score

-1 - (distance / buffer around line in km)
+Outcome: float, either with:
+* distance score
+* or -100 when distance could not been calculated
 <br><br><br>
 ### 3.8 Weights
 Weights for testing different balance between 3.2 - 3.7 scores (Filtering function works first, independently)